By Kerry Hale

 • Hard water may leave behind a milky residue on shower screens and cause soap scum, making it an ineffective cleaning agent.

-• Hard water can dry out your skin and hair, even aggravating eczema in some cases.
+• Hard water typically isn’t good for your hair and skin.
+It can dry it out, even aggravating eczema in some cases.
 The minerals in hard water can also change the pH balance of your skin, weakening it as a barrier against harmful bacteria.

 What is soft water?